On braids and links up to link-homotopy: Introduction

 The final Section \ref{sectionlinks} focuses on the study of links up to link-homotopy.
-The method used is based on the precise description of partial conjugations, which is the central algebraic tool in the above-mentioned classification result of Habegger and Lin \cite{HabeggerLinHomotopy}; we provide them with a topological description in terms of claspers.
+The method used is based on the precise description of some operations, which generate the algebraic equivalence relation mentioned above in the classification result of Habegger and Lin \cite{HabeggerLinHomotopy}; we provide them with a topological description in terms of claspers.
 This new point of view allows us, for a small number of components, to describe when two braids in normal form have link-homotopic closures.
-We translate in terms of \emph{clasp-number variations} the action of partial conjugations on the normal form.
+We translate in terms of \emph{clasp-number variations} the action of those operations on the normal form.
 In this way we recover the classification results of Milnor \cite{MilnorLinkgrp} and Levine \cite{Levine4comp} for 4 or less components (Theorem \ref{thm4compclass}).
 Moreover, we also classify 5-component algebraically split links up to link-homotopy (Theorem \ref{thm5compclass}).

-\emph{Acknowledgement}: This work is partially supported by the project AlMaRe (ANR- 19-CE40-0001-01) of the ANR.
+\emph{Acknowledgement}: The author thanks the referee for his/her careful reading and insightful suggestions.
+This work is partially supported by the project AlMaRe (ANR- 19-CE40-0001-01) of the ANR.
 The author thanks P. Bellingeri and J.B.
 Meilhan for their great advises and helpful discussions.